Fertility in women means being able to get pregnant and give birth to a baby.

 To work this out, it can help to use a period and fertility tracking app like:

 Tip: You can learn more about your Fertility and getting pregnant on the Your Fertility website (external link).

 Some people who can’t get pregnant, or who are having trouble getting pregnant, choose to have fertility treatments.
 There are many types of fertility treatments.

-Artificial insemination involves inserting a male partner or donor’s sperm into a woman’s uterus to make her pregnant.
+Artificial insemination involves a medical practitioner inserting a male partner or donor’s sperm into a woman’s uterus to make her pregnant.